 Just a short drive from Harman’s Luxury Log Cabins are locomotives ready to take visitors on a journey across the West Virginia countryside.
-And what better time to appreciate the beauty of West Virginia than with a scenic train ride during the fall when autumn colors paint the landscape.
+And what better time to appreciate the beauty of West Virginia than during the fall when autumn colors paint the landscape.

 You and your family can enjoy this picturesque landscape with a West Virginia fall train ride.
-If you haven’t already, check the dates and best destinations for West Virginia fall foliage here.
+If you haven’t already, check the dates and best destinations for West Virginia fall foliage.

 These are the best West Virginia fall train rides near Harman’s Luxury Log Cabins:

-Tickets start at $60 for adults, $30 for children ages 4 through 12, and free for children ages 3 and under.
+Tickets start at $65 for adults, $35 for children ages 4 through 12, and free for children ages 3 and under.
+Dining is available for select tickets.

 Contact (304) 424-0736 to book your excursion or more information.